alex996/react-css-spinners/readme.md

 ]
 ```

-There are a few other caveats, so it's best to check with a working [`SSR example`](./examples/ssr).
+There are a few other caveats, so it's best to check with a working [SSR example](./examples/ssr).
 An alternative to this would be to use [`isomorphic-style-loader`](https://github.com/kriasoft/isomorphic-style-loader).
 There is also [`babel-plugin-css-modules-transform`](https://github.com/michalkvasnicak/babel-plugin-css-modules-transform) that can strip away `require` statements on CSS files (you'd need to include `react-css-spinners` under `babel-loader`).

 ### Rollup / Parcel